14 Credit Score Myths Debunked by a Finance Expert

 Myth #6: Credit Scores Are Impossible to Improve

-A bad score isn’t forever.
-Pay bills on time, keep balances low, and limit new credit applications.
+A bad credit score isn’t forever.
+Pay bills on time, keep credit card balances low, and limit new credit applications.
 That’s the formula.
-Credit scores reward consistency, so don’t expect instant results.

 Small, smart moves over time lead to big changes.
-Play the game right, and your score will climb.
+Play the game right, and your credit score will climb.

 Myth #7: A Higher Income Means a Higher Credit Score

-Someone making $40,000 with great credit habits can have a higher score than someone making $400,000 who maxes out cards and misses payments.
-It’s not about what you make, it’s about how you manage it.
+Someone making $40,000 with great credit habits can have a higher credit score than someone making $400,000 who maxes out credit cards and misses payments.

 Myth #8: Carrying a Small Balance Improves Your Score

 This one refuses to die.
-Carrying a balance doesn’t help your score, it just helps banks collect interest off you.
-The best move?
-Use your credit card regularly, but pay it off in full every month.
+Carrying a credit card balance doesn’t help your credit score, it just helps banks collect interest off you.

 This shows lenders you can manage credit without debt stacking up.
 Paying interest on purpose is like setting money on fire.
-Keep your money, not the myth.

 Myth #9: You Only Have One Credit Score

 Nope.
 You actually have multiple credit scores.
 The most common one is your FICO score, but there’s also VantageScore and variations used by different lenders.
-Your score can change depending on the version being used and the type of credit you’re applying for.

 🙋♂️If you like what you are reading so far, subscribe to the DadisFIRE newsletter and follow DadisFIRE on YouTube.💪